 Example 1: Accrued Salaries

-A company pays employee salaries of $10,000 on the 5th of the following month.
-The accounting period ends on the 31st.
+Scenario: A company pays employee salaries of $10,000 on the 5th of each month.
+The accounting period ends on December 31st.

 Journal Entry (December 31st):